 Bonsai care is not complicated and is the basis for any successful bonsai design.
 The tasks to be carried out in the care of bonsai trees, such as watering and fertilization, are simple and basic techniques from horticulture and every garden owner is familiar with that.

 There are a few simple basic rules of bonsai care that apply to almost all tree species.
-If you follow these guidelines, caring for your bonsai will be easy, your tree will grow, stay healthy and we can concentrate on the styling and forming.
+If you follow these guidelines, the care will be easy, your bonsai will grow, stay healthy and we can concentrate on the styling and forming.

 Which basic rules of bonsai care are important ?

-- Fertilization: All bonsai should be regularly supplied with an organic bonsai fertilizer in the growing season from March to September.
+- Fertilization: All bonsai should be regularly supplied with an organic fertilizer in the growing season from March to September.
 Biogold, Hanagokoro and all commercially available liquid bonsai fertilizers have proven themselves.
-The azalea fertilizer is more suitable for azalea bonsai.
+Azalea fertilizer is more suitable for azalea bonsai.

 - Location: Trees need light to live.
 Lots of light.
-Therefore, bonsai should be placed on a bright place, especially indoor bonsaii.
+Therefore, bonsai should be placed on a bright place, especially indoor bonsai.
 Outdoor bonsai should not be cared for in the apartment.

 - Overwintering: Outdoor bonsai should not be overwintered indoors.
 Indoor bonsai need a very bright and cool location in winter.

-- Repotting: Repot your bonsai at the right time (beginning of March) in a well-drained bonsai substrate (e.g. Akadama, for azaleas Kanuma).
-Most bonsai trees need to be repotted every 3 years.
+- Repotting: Repot your bonsai at the right time (beginning of March) in a well-drained substrate (e.g. Akadama, for azaleas Kanuma).
+Most trees need to be repotted every 3 years.